 Capturing Ceremony in Stillness

-Look closely at masks 95 through 100 in my series.
-See how the patterns seem to vibrate?
-How the eyes appear to follow you?
-That's intentional.
-I want you to feel the ceremony, hear the drums, sense the transformation - all within a still image.
+Look closely at masks 95 through 98 in this series.
+Do you notice how the patterns seem to vibrate?
+How the eyes appear to track you as you move across the room?
+None of that is accident.
+I want you to feel the ceremony, to almost hear the drums, to sense the transformation — all of it held inside one quiet image on your wall.

 African Mask 97 of 100